colethecoder/comonads/README.md

 # Functional Programming with Context

-Basic types usually allow you to define a value.
+Simple types usually allow you to define a value.
 For example `bool` in C# allows can be `true` or `false`.
 Often we need to say something more about the type than that.
 In Language-Ext there are a number of generics that wrap a type to add context.
 You might have a function that returns a value from some config, it could be a set or not set and if it is set it could be on or off, the function could have the signature:

 ```cs
 public Option<bool> GetConfigItem(string key)